Just Sort It! A Simple and Effective Approach to Active Preference Learning: Introduction

+We consider $n$ items that are represented by consecutive integers $[n] = \{1, \ldots, n\}$.
+Without loss of generality, we assume that the items are ranked by increasing preference\footnote{ This convention greatly simplifies the notation throughout the paper, but differs from that used in most of the preference learning literature.
+In our paper, the item with rank $1$ is the \emph{worst}.}, i.e., $i < j$ means that $j$ is (in expectation) preferred to $i$.
+When $j$ is preferred to $i$ as a result of a pairwise comparison, we denote the observation by $i \prec j$.
+If $i < j$, we say that $i \prec j$ is a \emph{consistent} outcome and $j \prec i$ an \emph{inconsistent} (incorrect) outcome.
+In most of the paper, pairwise comparison outcomes follow a Bradley--Terry model with parameters $\bm{\theta} = \in \Set{R}^n$, denoted $\BT(\bm{\theta})$.
+The parameters $\theta_1 < \cdots < \theta_n$ represent the utilities of items $1, \ldots, n$, and the probability of observing the outcome $i \prec j$ is

-Informally, the Bradley--Terry (BT) model \citep{bradley1952rank} places every item on the real line.
-The probability of observing a comparison outcome that is inconsistent with the ranking decreases with the distance between the items.
-This captures the intuitive notion that some pairs are easy to compare, whereas some are more difficult.
+The probability of observing an inconsistent comparison decreases with the distance between the items.
+This captures the intuitive notion that some pairs of items are easy to compare and some are more difficult \citep{zermelo1928berechnung, bradley1952rank}.

-More formally, the model defines the probability of observing a particular comparison outcome.
-It can be parameterized in two different ways, and we will make use of both.
-In the first parameterization, each item $i$ is associated to a parameter $w_i \in \mathbf{R}_{>0}$, which we call \emph{weight}.
-The probability that $i$ is preferred over $j$ is then

-We call $b = \max_{i,j} w_i/w_j$ the \emph{dynamic range} of the model.
-It is clear that the parameters $\bm{w} = [w_1, \ldots, w_n]^\intercal$ are defined up to a multiplicative factor, so without loss of generality we assume $w_i \in [1/b, 1]$.
-Sometimes, it will be convenient to view the parameters as a probability distribution over the items, in which case they need to sum to one.
-We will then use the notation $\bm{\pi}$, with $\pi_i = w_i / \sum_j w_j$.
-The distinction becomes important when we consider sequences with a growing number of items.